aak0608/taipan-occurrence-analysis/README.md

-# taipan-occurrence-analysis
-This repository contains a detailed report and exploratory data analysis of Taipan occurrences across various states of Australia.
-The analysis utilizes data sourced from the Atlas of Living Australia (ALA).

----
-title: "README - Coastal Taipan Sightings Analysis"
-author: "Aishwarya Anil Kumar, Arindom Baruah"
-output: github_document
----

 # 🐍 Coastal Taipan Sightings: An In-Depth Analysis

 ## 📌 Overview

 This report explores the spatial and temporal patterns of **Coastal Taipan** (*Oxyuranus scutellatus*) sightings in Australia.
 By leveraging statistical methods and visualization techniques, we examine **when, where, and why** these highly venomous snakes are observed, and whether their geographical distribution has changed over time.

+#### taipan-occurrence-analysis

+This repository contains a detailed report and exploratory data analysis of Taipan occurrences across various states of Australia.
+The analysis utilizes data sourced from the Atlas of Living Australia (ALA).

 ## 🔍 Key Research Questions